llmcloud24/llmcloud24.github.io/index.md

 **Contact:** For more information, please email Lisa Schaak, [lisa.schaak@bih-charite.de](mailto:lisa.schaak@bih-charite.de).

 **Registration:** Please register via the [events.hifis.net webform](https://events.hifis.net/event/1712) by Monday, September 9, 2024.
-Participation in the hands-on section is limited to a maximum of 30 people.
+Participation is limited to a maximum of 40 people.
 First come, first served.

 **Costs & Benefits:** Registration for the [de.KCD](https://datenkompetenz.cloud/) summer school is free of charge.
 We will not be able to offer any ECTS credit points but we can provide you with a certificate of attendance upon request.